fcBIM/gruppe38/Assignments/Assignment 3/README.md

 ## 01. The IFC model
 The IFC model used for developing this script is from the course Advanced Building Design course group #2406.

-We are using the ARC IFC file in order to find alle the IfcEntities' MaterialLayers and their corresponding quantities.
-These findings will be matched with the environmental data provided by group #2406 PM appendix B to both fact check their results as well as having an easy access to environmental data for our tool.
+We are using the ARC IFC to extract data from an ifcEntity to get data about MaterialLayers and their corresponding quantities.
+The entitiy  has been walls in our eample, but we belive the overall method can be apllied for most entities.
+The tool aims to solve part of the sollution of matching material quantities from a model, with the materials environmental data such as GWP and life time using Bag of Word (BoW).

 ## 02. Assignment 3 - use case analysis :
 The work done for Assignment 3 has been built on top of the work provided in Assignments 1 and 2, although some considerable modifications has been made.

 The following list will explain some major changes for the tool:
-- **Less ambitious:** Because of the limitations of our python skills as well as the deadline set by the course responsible, the ambition on creating a tool that can include all IfcEntities and calculate the environmental impact has been reduced to a single entity.
+- **Less ambitious:** the tool was initially quite broad. and in our research and in dialouge with the course responible, we found other solutions to already have been solved and directed our focus on matching.
+Because of the limitations of our python skills as well as the deadline set by the course responsible, the ambition on creating a tool that can include all IfcEntities and calculate the environmental impact has been reduced to a single entity.

 - **Single and simple entity IfcWallStandard**: This change is because of the limitations explained above, we would rather show a completed example of one entity than half a solution for all entities.

 - **User friendly:** In order for this tool to be applicable for others and not be too time consuming, to change, to fit their own use case, an explanation in section "Further Development for this tool" will be presented.

 ### State where you found that problem
 We found the environmental data from PM appendix #2406 and used that information to double check whether the results of our tool are close to the list they've done with the LCI for LCA.